froghollow/data-dictionary-workbook/README.md

 We are currently using, or planning to use, several Data Dictionary formats:
 - **AWS Glue Catalog** stores structural metadata about data assets hosted on AWS Native Services
 - **Data Asset Structure Metadata** (attached 'data/dataAssetMetadata.csv', ref Ch 3 of OCDO Playbook Fig. 3.2)
-- **FiscalData** Data Dictionaries (csv) and Meta Ojbects (json) embedded in API result sets to publically-accessible Bureau information.
+- **FiscalData** Data Dictionaries (csv) and Meta Objects (json) embedded in API result sets to publically-accessible Bureau information.
 - **RAML** is a modeling language for REST APIs.
-It is used to decribe the functionality and data content of the API.
+It is used to describe the functionality and data content of the API.
 Mulesoft, at the core of the Fiscal Service Enterprise API Strategy, utilizes RAML to define APIs published on Exchange.
 - **Tableau Catalog** describes data, processes, and lineage within the Tableau tool set.
 DDMAP has implemented Tableau and Tableau Prep for self-service analytics, reporting, and data transformation.
 DDMAP exports selected data sets from Tableau in Glue Catalog and S3 for downstream access by AWS native services.
 - **Unity Catalog** (future) stores structural metadata about data assets hosted on the Databricks platform (USA Spending, FS Data Hub).